Stools - pale or clay-colored

 - Viral hepatitis

-There may be other causes not listed here.
+There are other less common causes not listed here.

 When to Contact a Medical Professional